Gmanprodev/Time-To-Rent/README.md

 #### Business goals

-* Interactive web-app.
+* Interactive website.
-* Fully functional web app.
+* Fully functional website.
 * Intuitive design.
 * Easy to navigate.
 * To have as many registered users as possible.
 * Daily increases in user numbers.
-* Daily increases in tips being added.
+* Daily increases in reviews being added.
+* Make it as easy as possible for customers to complete a rental purchase.
+* Interactive communications with the customers at every stage of the rental process.

 #### Customer goals

 * Easy to navigate.
 * Easy to search for specific keywords.
-* To easily locate information.
+* Easily locate a product.
 * Easy to add and edit information.
+* Easy to register and login securley.
+* Email communication when an action is completed.

 Both business and customer goals are addressed through user stories.